SidKwok/template-rwb/README.md

 }
 ...
 ```
 Then, you can proxy `/api` in your dev server.
+See more [options](https://github.com/chimurai/http-proxy-middleware#options).

 ### Env

 This [doc](https://github.com/vuejs-templates/webpack/blob/master/docs/env.md) can illustrate the usage well.

 ### Hot-Reload

-The boilerplate uses [react-hot-loader v3](https://github.com/gaearon/react-hot-loader/tree/next) to tweak React components.
+The boilerplate uses [react-hot-loader v3](https://github.com/gaearon/react-hot-loader/tree/next) to tweak React components, even for Redux!
+Have fun!

 ### ESlint

 [standard](https://github.com/feross/standard) and [standard-react](https://github.com/feross/standard-react) are the default style guides for this boilerplate, feel free to edit your own config in `.eslintrc.js`.

 ### react-devtools

 This boilerplate has enabled the devtools' config automatically.
 To make it work, you need to download the [extension](https://github.com/zalmoxisus/redux-devtools-extension) for your browser.

 ### Production

 The production files are built for server, so you are not supposed to visit `index.html` directly.
 To make it works, you should use a static server:
 ```bash
 npm install -g anywhere # or others